-In the Portuguese colonial era (see p.
-2-5 of History and Myth), the primary focus education was to impart basic literacy and instruction in Roman Catholicism Various Roman Catholic orders founded schools for the sons of local elites and some indigenous groups (see p.
-2 of Religion and Spirituality).
+In the Portuguese colonial era (see History and Myth), the primary focus of education was to impart basic literacy and instruction in Roman Catholicism.
+Various Roman Catholic orders founded schools for the sons of local elites and some indigenous groups (see Religion and Spirituality).
 In 1549, the Jesuits arrived in Brazil and established aldeias (villages, see p.
-2 of Religion and Spirituality) for the indigenous Tupi and Guaraní communities (see p.
-15 of Political and Social Relations).
+2 of Religion and Spirituality) for the indigenous Tupi and Guaraní communities (see Political and Social Relations).
 These aldeias initially focused on Portuguese-language instruction and religious education.
 As these communities grew, the Jesuits added the production of handicrafts, military tactics, and European-style farming practices to their educational offerings.